 - Testing at QWERTY can also provide important information to:

-- Determine eligibility for special education services and accommodations
+- Determine eligibility for Special Education/504, services and accommodations.

-- Document a student’s need for alternative test taking procedures
+- Document a student’s need for appropriate accommodations for standardized assessments and college board.

-- learn that the important question is not, “How smart am I?” but rather, “How am I smart?”
+- learn that the important question is not, “Am I smart?” but rather, “What are my learning strengths and weaknesses.”

 Types of Educational Testing